bnurbekov/theology_articles/reformed_baptist_doctrines_overview.md

 Before the foundation of the world God predestined some to salvation and some to reprobation: “What if God, desiring to show his wrath and to make known his power, has endured with much patience vessels of wrath **prepared for destruction,** in order to make known the riches of his glory for vessels of mercy, which **he has prepared beforehand for glory—**“ (Romans 9:22-23)

 ## Lordship salvation
-Those who truly believe in Jesus Christ will submit to Him as Lord and keep his commandments: “If you love me, you will keep my commandments.”
-(John 14:15)
+Those who truly believe in Jesus Christ will  necessarily submit to Him as Lord (meaning that they will obey Him): “If you love me, you will keep my commandments.”
+(John 14:15) ”But someone will say, “You have faith and I have works.”
+Show me your faith apart from your works, and I will show you my faith by my works.”
+(James 2:18)

 ## Revised Baptist Covenant Theology
 Covenant theology studies doctrines about covenants.
 Covenants contain two types of blessings: conditional and unconditional.